gabrielbdornas/braicode/blog/2022-09-29-markdown-tutorial.md

 ## How to Write Markdown

-Whether in a `.md` file or on any of the previously mentioned platforms that support markdown, all you have to do is just start writing markdown and it will just work.
+Whether in a `.md` file or on any of the previously mentioned platforms that support markdown, all you have to do is just start writing markdown and it will just work for the [basic syntax](https://www.markdownguide.org/basic-syntax).

 ### Heading